tomjaguarpaw/H2/posts/symbolic-expressions-can-be-automatically-differentiated.markdown

-surely many important details that come later when you want to optimize your AD implementation or extend it to higher dimensions, but for the basics all you need is one key idea, and that is to calculate the value derivative at the same time as the value of the expression.
+surely many important details that come later when you want to optimize your AD implementation or extend it to higher dimensions, but for the basics all you need is one key idea, and that is to calculate the value of the derivative at the same time as the value of the expression.

 ## References